-High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marion Catholic
+High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marian Catholic

 Speaking to Newswatch 16 at her home near Lehighton, Zakzewski says she's heartbroken for her son.

-In his senior year at Marion Catholic High School, 17-year-old Tyler and his 14-year-old date planned for months to attend his first prom.
+In his senior year at Marian Catholic High School, 17-year-old Tyler and his 14-year-old date planned for months to attend his first prom.

 “Pre-plan for prom way in advance, she bought a dress.
 We have a tuxedo.
 Tickets were paid for.
-Everything was arraigned,” said Eva.
+Everything was arranged,” said Eva.

-But then Eva says on April 27–two weeks before the May 11 prom night–students were told about age requirements for those bringing outside guests.
-It’s a policy Tyler and his mom didn’t know about.
+But then, Eva says, on April 27, two weeks before the May 11 prom night, students were told about age requirements for those bringing outside guests.
+It's a policy Tyler and his mom didn't know about.

 The problem is Tyler's guest is a childhood friend from New Jersey who would not be allowed to go.